Copenhagen Tunnel: Design

+History

+Construction and opening

+The Copenhagen Tunnel marked the end of Thomas Brassey's contract on the Great Northern Railway, and once the contract was awarded to Pearce and Smith it meant that the entire line was accounted for except for King's Cross station itself.
 The first of the multiple tunnels was built as part of the construction of the Great Northern Railway and was opened in 1850.
 This section of the railway was designed by the engineer Thomas Brassey and was built by Pearce and Smith and John Jay.

 The name is taken from Copenhagen Fields, an open space directly above the tunnels, that was once the location of the Ambassador of Denmark's residence in the 17th century.
 This became a popular pleasure garden and was a public meeting area, notable for rioting there in the late 18th century.
 From this site on 21 April 1834 thousands marched in support of The Tolpuddle Martyrs who had been sentenced to transportation to Australia for forming a trade union.
 Market Road Gardens, an open space directly above the tunnels, are a present-day surviving remnant of the Fields.

+Pearce and Smith were contracted to build the tunnel, and made the bricks on site using innovative techniques that were new in London at the time.
+Their first attempt involved using clay and sand but not any ash, which led to hard but brittle bricks that cracked in the kiln.
+Their improved method involved processing the clay immediately after it was dug out before slop-moulding it into shape having been combined with ash.
+The kilns that the bricks were burnt in were coal-fuelled and exposed, which led the bricks to have an unusually red colour but did not affect their efficacy.
+To save money, Pearce and Smith also sometimes used sawdust rather than sand which was supplied by a sawmill.
+They also used a single steam engine to power the mortar mill, lifts in the tunnel shafts, and the sawmill.